Last updated: May 3, 2021 — (8 a.m. MDT)

 Those students needing to access WiFi from a parking lot may park at the south end of the W4 lot.
 Students must turn off the vehicle and must remain in the vehicle.
 Vehicles parked in the lot without an occupant must have a valid parking permit.

-The shuttle service from the Dee Events Center was discontinued Sept.
-18 for the remainder of the fall 2020 semester.
+The shuttle service from the Dee Events Center has been discontinued.
 Shuttle service will continue from the University Village Community Center to the library, Monday–Friday 6:30 a.m. to 8:30 p.m.
 Shuttle service will run every 15 minutes.